Colgate® Announces Recipients of the

 Colgate Award for Research Excellence (C.A.R.E.)

-Proposals were reviewed by an independent, esteemed group of senior academic dental researchers.
-Winners were selected based on program criteria, which included innovation, clinical significance, originality and scientific quality.
-CARE grants are typically offered for periods of 12 months.
+Proposals were reviewed by an independent, esteemed panel of senior academic dental researchers.
+Winners were selected based on the program’s criteria, which includes innovation, clinical significance, originality and scientific quality.
+CARE grants are typically offered for a period of 12 months.